dotnet/arcade/ServicingJobRedirection/One-Pager.md

 ## Stakeholders
 The main stakeholder of the project is Chris Bohm as the .NET Azure Champion
 ## Risk
-The biggest risk to the success of this project comes from the possibility of Azure DevOps not exposing enough information to allow us differentiate between servicing and vNext builds.
+We plan to add a call to AzDo from pool provider to get details about the build being requested, we must be careful of not exceeding the 30-second timeout the pool provider has.
-More risk comes from the lack of experience the team working on pool provider and helix controller projects, there will be a ramp-up on how development and debugging works in these projects.
+More risk comes from the lack of experience the team working on pool provider and Helix API projects, there will be a ramp-up on how development and debugging works in these projects.

 No proof of concept will be needed as we already redirect jobs based on the repository that sends them.
 We will expand this adding to build and now redirect jobs based on the target branch.